Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 By going back to school for an engineering degree, getting an MBA, and launching products for small to Fortune 500 companies, I've learned how to turn ideas into million dollar products.
 The good news is that you don't need to go through the hardship and frustration I went through.
 You can learn how to invent from my failures and successes.

-Invent Your Own Success
+Invent Your Own Success using the Invention Success Kit

 Let's suppose you were to take a trip driving across the country.
 And assume you didn't have a roadmap.
 You would likely take wrong turns, backtrack, and zigzag your way across the country, assuming you even make it.
 That's the same with inventing.
 Without a roadmap, you'll likely waste time and money.